By Lily Condy, MOTR/L, CLT

 What JOI has to offer?

 JOI has a dedicated team of physicians that are dedicated to your orthopedic treatment.
-If you are experiencing any of the symptoms above and would like to see a physician regarding this, JOI offers six different MD locations, and they are located throughout the northeast Florida area.
+If you are experiencing any of the symptoms above and would like to see a physician regarding this, JOI offers five different MD locations, and they are located throughout the northeast Florida area.

 Furthermore, JOI also offers physical therapy in numerous areas in northeast Florida.
-If your referring MD feels physical therapy would assist you in relieving these symptoms
+To schedule for physical therapy, please call 904-858-7045.